nenamoree9/devcraft/README.md

 The "Textures" folder is where all the game's textures are stored in.

 ----HopsonCraft (0.2 - Alpha 1.2)----

-Once again, download the version you want and extract the .zip file.
 In HopsonCraft, the Res and Shaders folders that were in the root of the version folder were now merged to become the Data folder
 From 0.2 to 0.3, there are 5 folders;
 - Blocks